dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/03_advanced_liferay_operation.rst

 Hooking scripts in other phases
 -------------------------------

 Entry point defines 3 additional hooking points for user-provided scripts.
 At these points, the container directory is not ``/mnt/liferay`` but ``/usr/local/liferay/scripts/``.
 Reason for this is to allow separation of concerns: whereas ``/mnt/liferay`` is meant to be used via mount (bind or volume), the ``/usr/local/liferay/scripts/`` directory can be populated when building a child image as well.
-This does not preclude doing so via mount, indded, we'll illustrate this feature using bind mounts.
+This does not preclude doing so via mount, indeed, we'll illustrate this feature using bind mounts.

 The 3 additional points are ``pre-configure``, ``pre-startup`` and ``post-shutdown``: